 the rise of nation-states as defining social and geographic entities

 The Romantic era rises from the new wealth, stability, and sense of progress created by the Enlightenment.
-Romanticism thus depends strongly on the practical accomplishments of the preceding un-Romantic era, even while distancing itself from the mechanical or systematic associations of the Age of Reason—a relationship between material wealth and scientific-technological knowledge on one hand, and spiritual or emotional transcendence on the other, that twenty-first century Americans continue to manage.
+Romanticism thus depends heavily on the practical accomplishments of the preceding un-Romantic era, even while distancing itself from the mechanical or systematic associations of the Age of Reason—a relationship between material wealth and scientific-technological knowledge on one hand, and spiritual or emotional transcendence on the other, that twenty-first century Americans continue to manage.

 Thus Romanticism is the historical period of literature in which modern readers most begin to see a reflection of themselves and their own modern conflicts and desires.